-ACS realises how difficult it is to focus on your art especially after leaving university.
+ACS realises how difficult it is for recent graduates to focus on their art especially after leaving university.
 The ACS Studio Prize was founded to help.

 Since ACS was established in 2006 as a not-for-profit Community Interest Company, our commitment to the arts has assisted in supporting a great variety of educational projects and charities.
-The ACS Studio Prize is just one such example – since 2012, we have re-invested over £150,000 into the artistic community.
+The ACS Studio Prize is just one such example – since 2012, we have re-invested close to £200,000.

 “The prize offers help to artists who have just finished art school and are facing the next stage in their careers.
 It seems to embody the values of ACS – understated, generous and fully supportive of the people who make our creative world – artists.”
 Tim Marlow, ACS Studio Prize 2017 judge